CatMLima/Assignment10HBV205M/README.md

 `mvn test` runs all test cases in classes ending with `Test`.

 If you want to use this project with a Java IDE:
 - IntelliJ: Start a new project from version control, i.e. clone this project.
 IntelliJ should notice that this is an Eclipse project and a Maven project and asks you about the project style to use.
-It does not matter what you chose, because both styles give you exactly the same project setup.
+Inn case of doubt, choose `Maven`.
 - Visual Studio Code: Clone it (Help -> Show All Commands -> Type in: `Git: Clone`.
 This should be enough.
 - Eclipse: see steps below: